-Results: In this example, the patient has a negative result.
-This means that they are NOT resistant to androgen-receptor targeted therapy.
+Below you will find an example of a negative test result.
+This means that the patient is NOT resistant to androgen-receptor targeted therapy.

-Results: In this example, the patient has a positive result.
-This means that they are resistant to androgen-receptor targeted therapy and may not benefit from hormonal therapy.
+Below you will find an example of a positive test result.
+This means the patient is resistant to androgen-receptor targeted therapy and may not benefit from hormonal therapy.
 This type of patient may consider other treatments such as taxane chemotherapy.

 1. Scher, HI, et al. JAMA Oncol.
 2016.